 The following are some of the differences.

-- At&t syntax puts a "%" sign before a register name while Intel syntax does not.
+At&t syntax puts a "%" sign before a CPU register name while Intel syntax does not.
 For example, When referring to eax at&t uses %eax.

-- In at&t syntax, we use the structure -0x4(%ebp) to indirectly access a memory location, But in Intel syntax DWORD PTR [ebp - 0x4] is the command for the same reference.
-You may learn more about this in the tutorial move data with Assembly.
+In at&t syntax, we use the structure -0x4(%ebp) to indirectly access a memory location, But in Intel syntax DWORD PTR [ebp - 0x4] is the command for the same reference.
+You may learn more about this in the tutorial on moving data with Assembly.

 I have seen most of the textbooks use At&t syntax.
 Not only in books but most debugging tools such as GDB, objdump, etc also use at&t as their default syntax.
 Actually, I don't know the reason for that.
 However, I personally like to use the Intel syntax.
 The reason is its clear formatting.

 You can clearly see some different points in the above two syntaxes.
 At&T uses movl for mov .
 Next, it put a percentage symbol in front of register names such as %eax, %ebx, etc. Also, operand locations are different in Intel syntax and At&T assembly syntax.
 For example in Intel syntax we use the instruction mov eax, 0x1 to move 1 into eax.
 So we put destination first and source location second.
 But in AT&T we use movl $1, %eax.
 Here we use the source location first and the destination second

 Personally, I prefer using Intel syntax for Assembly because it looks like clean code.

 Next in the program, we can see some sections.
 First, there is a section called data.
 We use that section to store the data we use in the program.
 These data are variables, constants, strings, etc. Since the above program is a very little and simple one it doesn't use any data in the data section.
 We can see how to use that section in later articles.

 Next, there is a section as text.
 This is where we put our program instructions.
 In this section, we start to write our assembly instructions like mov eax, etc.